Nuneaton rail crash: The crash

 The first three carriages then travelled over what was left of the temporary track and zig-zagged as they kept moving, the first two carriages remained upright but were significantly damaged as they derailed, with the first car being jammed against the platform's end.
 The third carriage then fell over to its sides, as did the fourth and fifth carriage, which were badly crushed during the derailment.
-The sixth carriage also fell to its sides but it wasnt uncoupled from the carriages behind it, which more or less stayed upright and in line with the leading locomotive; the last carriage, the second brake van on the train was sitting on the rails and was at the spot where the leading locomotive had burst the tracks.
+The sixth carriage also fell to its sides but it wasn't uncoupled from the carriages behind it, which more or less stayed upright and in line with the leading locomotive; the last carriage, the second brake van on the train was sitting on the rails and was at the spot where the leading locomotive had burst the tracks.
 The accident had been witnessed by the signalmen on duty during the night at the Nuneaton signal box, who saw the train approaching faster than usual on their line diagram, before seeing it come barrelling down towards the restriction area in front of them, deralining and causing flashing from electric arcs between the overhead line and the pantograph.
 The time of derailment showing 1:54 AM was further corroborated by the Electrical Control Room recording a traction current isolation at that time, the power outage occurring due to the damage to the OHLE equipment.
 The driver of a nearby goods train, Ram Patel, also witnessed the accident and described how "the sky suddenly lit up and there was a tremendous noise", with debris and cables shattering against the locomotive (25286)'s windscreen, before heading for the engine room; his train was only doing 10 mph and was coming from the Coventry Colliery.